isomerpages/pmo-nccs/media/speeches/_posts/2018-07-11-opening-address-by-mr-masagos-zulkifli-minister-for-the-environment-and-water-resources-at-the-opening-ceremony-of-the-asia-pacific-climate-week-11-july-2018.md

 Internationally, we are also doing our part to support the efforts of fellow developing countries.
 Yesterday, I announced a Climate Action Package that will develop capacity in the ASEAN region and support climate action efforts.
 And since 1992, we have worked with 120,000 officials from fellow developing countries to build capacity in key areas such as sustainable development under the Singapore Cooperation Programme (SCP).

 The meetings here this week complement the ongoing international climate change negotiations.
-To ensure that we achieve a meaningful outcome in Katowice, we need to ***first*** preserve the integrity of the Paris Agreement; ***second***, provide the necessary assurances to encourage everyone to put their best foot forward; and ***third***, push for a balanced, pragmatic and credible implementation package in Katowice.
+To ensure that we achieve a meaningful outcome in Katowice, we need to <u>first</u> preserve the integrity of the Paris Agreement; <u>second</u>, provide the necessary assurances to encourage everyone to put their best foot forward; and <u>third</u>, push for a balanced, pragmatic and credible implementation package in Katowice.
 This will ensure the full and effective implementation of the Paris Agreement and maintain the global momentum on climate action.

 Let me conclude.
 The impact of climate change respects no geographical or national boundaries.
 A global response is required, and the time for action is now.
 I wish all of you a fruitful meeting.
 Thank you.

 *Source: [<a href="https://www.mewr.gov.sg/news/opening-address-by-mr-masagos-zulkifli--minister-for-the-environment-and-water-resources--at-the-opening-ceremony-of-the-asia-pacific-climate-week-on-11-july-2018" target="_blank">Ministry of the Environment and Water Resources</a>](https://www.mewr.gov.sg/news/opening-address-by-mr-masagos-zulkifli--minister-for-the-environment-and-water-resources--at-the-opening-ceremony-of-the-asia-pacific-climate-week-on-11-july-2018)*